input-output-hk/plutus-pioneer-program/docs/week6.rst

     oracleAsset oracle = AssetClass (oSymbol oracle, oracleTokenName)

 We create a little helper function called *oracleValue*.
 This takes an output transaction and a function which looks up the datum, and then returns an *Integer*.
 The *Integer* represents the exchange rate (e.g. 1.75) multiplied by a million.
-This avoids potential complicates using real numbers.
+This avoids potential complications when using real numbers.

 .. code:: haskell